DracoBlue/hateoas-client-js/README.md

 ---------

 * dev
+  - in case of unsupported media type return `UnsupportedMediaTypeHttpResponse`
   - added server test
   - inject agent also in subresponses of json, hal and atom response
   - handle `Location`-redirects with `/` at the beginning on 201 Status Code